 According to the Autism Society of America, autism is the fastest-growing developmental disorder in the United States.
-One in 54 children is diagnosed with autism spectrum disorder, totaling over 5 million young people and adults.
+One in 54 children is diagnosed with autism spectrum disorder (ASD), totaling over 5 million young people and adults.

 In order to qualify for ABA services a child must be diagnosed by a licensed doctor or psychologist who is trained and has a background in treating neurodevelopmental disorders.

-To find your nearest CAP provider, use the clinic locator for the Office of Primary and Specialty Health, call 512-776-3040 from 8 a.m.–5 p.m.
-Central time Monday through Friday, or email Debbie Bridge, CAP policy coordinator.
+To find your nearest CAP provider, use the clinic locator for the Office of Primary and Specialty Health, call 512-438-5356 from 8 a.m.–5 p.m.
+Central time Monday through Friday, or email CAP.